prenaux/niLang/README.md

 # Overview

-niLang is a C++ library engineered to abstract a variety of operating system functionalities, encompassing window management, input handling for keyboards, mice, and gamepads, filesystem operations, threading, socket communication, HTTP requests, 2D & 3D rendering, user interfaces, and audio processing.
+niLang is a C++ library that abstracts a variety of operating system functionalities, encompassing window management, input handling for keyboards, mice, and gamepads, filesystem operations, threading, socket communication, HTTP requests, 2D & 3D rendering, user interfaces, and audio processing.